alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### Italics

 Do not use italics.
-Use ‘single quotation marks’ if referring to a document, scheme or initiative.
+Use 'single quotation marks' if referring to a document, scheme or initiative.

 {% include "layouts/shared/back-to-top.njk" %}